panyan7/algorithm/README.md

 - Think about min-cut when you have precedence in max-flow problems.
 Only keep the objects having negative cost that is required by others and positive cost that requires some others.
 - Binary lifting can be used to solve non-LCA problems too!
 Whenever you're doing something like `x = nxt[x]`, and there is a topological ordering of the elements, it is a good idea to use binary lifting to improve the running time to O(log n).
 - When you need to construct x operations to do something, first think of whether you can solve it with constant number of operations.
+- When you need to keep track of the number of unique elements, you can store a table for the frequency of the elements, and increase the count when some frequency change from 0 to 1 and decrease when some frequency change from 1 to 0.

 ### Utilizing Input Range
 - It is important to read the input ranges correctly!